AlyceBrady/ramp/application/docs/rampDocs/RampUserManual.md

 <h4 id="add"> Viewing, Adding, and Editing Single Records </h4>

 Will need lots of documentation on adding.

+Some of that might be on ways to create related records with "foreign keys" filled in or with ability to look up foreign keys.

+  - __"Drill-down" functionality:__
+Use External References to Staff and Student from Person to provide a "drill-down" option with search.
+If we have created a new Person entry and now need to make the person a Student, we click on Student Record external reference which will come up with no matches found and then we can Add New Entry with the foreign key automagically filled in.

+> From the Admin User Manual:
+External references are also useful when creating related records.
+For example, the full record for a staff member might include a Person record (with the person's name and other common information), a Staff record (with additional information specific to staff members), a Staff Contract record, and other, related records.
+Creating a full record for a new staff member starts with creating the Person record.
+If the table setting for viewing Person records includes an external reference to the Staff record (initially an empty related record
+(<i class='icon-minus'></i>)), the user can click on that external reference to start a search for the non-existent record and then choose to Add New Entry.
+The person's ID, which was the basis for the failed search, will be filled in automatically.

+  - __"Add-another" functionality:__
+When a list/table is a subset based on a search or filter, the new entry will have the search/filter values automagically filled in.
+(Can be changed if the new entry is not, in fact, related to the previous search or filter.)
+Example: clicking on the Module Offerings external reference of a Module, or searching for that module's ID or code/number explicitly, results in a list of existing Offerings for that Module (or an empty list).
+Choosing Add New Entry will create a new Module Offering record with the Module ID already filled in.

+  - __"Look up key" functionality:__
+Use the magnifying glass next to text input field to open a new tab or window in which you can search for the key of a related record.
+> For example, a Student record might require an advisor's ID.
+A
+> user might not know the ID, however, but might know the advisor's
+> name.
+If there ia a
+little magnifying glass (<i class='icon-search'></i>) next to the field, the user can click on that to open a new tab or window that will contain a search page for the table that contains the advisor's ID.
+The user can do the search, copy the ID number, and then paste it back into the student record.

 Editing may not need much, but can piggy-back on some of the explanation under adding of things like required, recommended, and discouraged